hendrixlab/miRWoods/README.md

 # Preparing Bam Files To Be Used By miRWoods

 The software takes it's inputs in the form of bam files.
 These may be created from fastq files using the following command:
 `createBam.pl < fastq file > < 3' adaptor > < min avg quality score > < bowtie index >`

-example: `createBam.pl SRR326279.fastq ATCTCGTATGCCGTCTTCTGCTTGT 30 hg19`

 Here < min avg quality score > is set to the average quality score requred for a read to be kept.
 We set < min avg quality score > to 30 for our experiments but depending on the fastq file you may need to set this differently.